 First, what does the landscape look like?

 According to the Bureau of Labor Statistics, the number of people quitting their jobs has “cooled” off compared to the pandemic.
 But that doesn’t mean they’re hitting historic lows.
-In fact, millions of employees are still quitting every month, with nearly 4 million employees handing in their two-weeks notices in June 2023 alone.
+In fact, millions of employees are still quitting every month, with nearly 4 million employees handing in their two-week notices in June 2023 alone.

 This is not without some precedent.
 Many employers are choosing to force a return-to-office, ending pandemic-era remote work that employees quickly enjoyed.
 Often, they do so without an ounce of data to back up the efficacy of that action, causing frustration among their workers.